 Studland Watersports is based at Knoll Beach, offering kayak, pedalo and paddle board hire; or for the adrenalin-junkies, wakeboarding, waterskiing and banana rides.

-There is also a National Trust shop and cafe, along with a discovery centre, which hosts regular activities and is available for hire.
+There is also a National Trust shop and café, along with a discovery centre, which hosts regular activities and is available for hire.

 SatNav for Knoll Beach: BH19 3AQ